Quezon City: Transportation

-Famous modes of transportation in the city to get around are the jeepney, city buses and the UV Express, which follow fixed routes for a set price.
+Modes of transportation in the city include the jeepney, city buses, and the UV Express, which follow fixed routes for a set price.
 All types of public road transport plying Quezon City are privately owned and operated under government-issued franchises.
 As of September 2020, the city has distributed 276 e-trikes in selected barangays in hopes of promoting energy efficient and clean technologies in the transport sector.

 In 2021, the city government began operating eight city-wide bus routes under the Quezon City Bus Augmentation Program.
 The service is also referred to as City Bus and the QCity Bus Service.
 On April 28, 2023, the service was made permanent through Quezon City Ordinance No. SP-3184, series of 2023, or the "Q City Bus Ordinance", placing the program under the Quezon City Traffic and Transport Management Department.

 Railway systems

 EDSA-Aurora Boulevard crossing, showing the viaducts of LRT-2 and MRT-3.
 An LRT-2 train is seen passing above.

 Quezon City is served by LRT Line 1 (LRT-1), LRT Line 2 (LRT-2), and the MRT Line 3 (MRT-3).
-LRT-1 runs along the northern portion of EDSA (AH26/C-4), and ending at the North Triangle Common Station where it connects to Lines 1, 7 and the Subway.
+LRT-1 runs along the northern portion of EDSA (AH26/C-4), and ending at the North Triangle Common Station where it connects to Lines 1, 7, and the Subway.
 LRT-2 runs through Aurora Boulevard (R-6/N59/N180), connecting Quezon City to Manila, San Juan, Marikina, Pasig, Cainta and Antipolo.
 MRT-3 runs through EDSA (AH26/C-4), linking Quezon City to the cities of Mandaluyong, Makati and Pasay.
 Railway lines that are under-construction within the city are the MRT Line 4 (MRT-4), MRT Line 7 (MRT-7) and the Metro Manila Subway (MMS).
 The North Triangle Common Station, which will link Lines 1, 3, 7, and the Metro Manila Subway, is currently under construction at the intersection of EDSA and North Avenue.